greyhamwoohoo/grafana-prometheus-pushgateway/README.md

 # grafana-prometheus-pushgateway
-An end-to-end example of Prometheus and Push Gateway working together rendering continuously pushed metric data in Grafana.
+An end-to-end example of Grafana, Prometheus and Push Gateway working together using docker-compose.yml and precanned Dashboards.

-This contrived example (and seed data generation included) will simulate continuouslky pushing fake test results from two environments to Push Gateway.
-The result looks something like this:
+This contrived example will simulate pushing fake test results from two environments to Push Gateway.
+Those metrics are scraped by Prometheus and rendered by Grafana.

+The resulting Dashboard shows the current status of the metric and a historical status:

 ![Grafana Test Dashboard](docs/images/grafana-status.png?raw=true "Grafana Test Dashboard")